There are many mini split systems available from several different manufacturers.

 The Mitsubishi Hyper Heat system is rated to provide 100% heating capacity at between 0° Fahrenheit and 5° Fahrenheit outdoor ambient, and up to 85% heating down to -13° Fahrenheit outdoor ambient temperature.

 This makes it the best mini split system for very cold climates.

-The install for a Mitsubishi Hyper Heat is the same as most other mini split packages.
+The installation for a Mitsubishi Hyper Heat is the same as most other mini split packages.

 The copper line-set is connected.
-The copper tubes is what transfers refrigerant between the inside and outdoor unit transferring heat.
+The copper tubes are what transfer refrigerant between the inside and outdoor unit, transferring heat.